Facial prosthetic: The birth of maxillofacial prosthetics in modern history (early modern period)

-Materials and Techniques for Facial Prosthesis in Modern History (Late Modern Period)
+Materials and techniques for facial prosthesis in modern history (late modern period)

-In the 19th Century throughout the time of the industrial revolution, appearance was improved a great deal by recently developed materials accessible for facial prostheses.
+In the 19th century, throughout the time of the Industrial Revolution, appearance was improved a great deal by recently developed materials accessible for facial prostheses.
 Silver and gold were exchanged with lighter materials as they gave discomfort to the face and were stiff.
 To mask disfigurement, epitheses were used as it was practical and more successful therapeutics.
-In fact, in 1851, sulphur was incorporated into rubber which made Goodyear acquire vulcanite.
+In fact, in 1851, sulfur was incorporated into rubber which made Goodyear acquire vulcanite.
 It turned out to be a vital component of conventional dental prosthesis and facial prosthesis.
-A trouble-free and colourable creation being able to be used in both hard and soft structures.
+A trouble-free and colorable creation being able to be used in both hard and soft structures.

-The application of vulcanite for facial prostheses was also mentioned by Norman Kingsley (1829 - 1931) and Apoléoni Preterre (1821-1893) in 1864 and 1866, respectively.
+The application of vulcanite for facial prostheses was also mentioned by Norman Kingsley and Apoléoni Preterre in 1864 and 1866, respectively.
 In 1879, celluloid was used by Kingsley.
-Maxillofacial prosthetics were given a new dimension by mixing maxillofacial surgery with dental prosthetics by a French physician and dentist, Claude Martin (1843 - 1911) by the end of the 19th century.
-“Surgical” and “prosthesis” were terms used in conjunction with each other by Martin for the first time in De la prothèse immédiate à la résection des maxillaires.
+Maxillofacial prosthetics were given a new dimension by mixing maxillofacial surgery with dental prosthetics by a French physician and dentist, Claude Martin by the end of the 19th century.
+"Surgical" and "prosthesis" were terms used in conjunction with each other by Martin for the first time in De La Prothese Immediate, Appliquee a La Resection Des Maxillaires.
 He had explained that in giving fulfilling skin simulation, the use of translucent ceramics for nasal prosthesis after amputation is the key.

+Cultural representation

+Facial prosthetics are shown in film and television.
+Examples of their use in film include Live and Let Die and in television, the original series of Mission Impossible and the successor series, Mission: Impossible (1988 TV series).